Lowest Taxes in Europe

 How to obtain tax residency in Europe

-In order to pay low taxes in Europe, the person concerned needs to obtain a residency status in the desired country.
-Usually, to become a tax resident, it is necessary to fulfil a number of conditions, including living in the country for at least 183 days during the year.
-However, it should be noted that in some countries the requirements are more loyal, and it is possible to obtain favourable tax residency in Europe even earlier.
+In order to pay low taxes in Europe, it is necessary to obtain residency status in the desired country.
+In most cases, to become a tax resident, it is necessary to fulfil a number of conditions, including living in the country for at least 183 days during the year.
+However, it should be noted that in some countries the requirements are more stringent, and it is possible to obtain favourable tax residency in Europe even earlier.

 Country Options for obtaining tax residency in Europe

-Andorra Staying more than 183 days in a calendar year.
-Presence of a centre of activity (business) in the territory of the country.
+Andorra Residence exceeding 183 days in a year.
+Business centre in the country.

 Hungary Staying in Hungary for at least 183 days in a calendar year.

-Gibraltar Residence of at least 183 days in any tax year and more than 300 days in the aggregate in 3 consecutive assessment years.
+Gibraltar A residence of at least 183 days in any tax year, and more than 300 days in the aggregate over three consecutive assessment years.

-Cyprus Accommodation for 183 calendar days or more.
-The day of departure does not count as a day of residence, but the day of arrival does.
-Arrival and departure in Cyprus are also counted as one day.
-The 60 days rule applies if the individual fulfils the following requirements: does not reside in any other state for more than 183 days; is not a tax resident of other states; resides in Cyprus for more than 60 days; has economic interests (business, housing) in Cyprus.
+Cyprus The minimum period that the house is available for is 183 days in aggregate.
+Please note that the day of departure is not counted as a day of residence, while the day of arrival is.
+Furthermore, if one arrives and departs in Cyprus, it would count as one day.
+The 60-day rule is applicable provided the following preconditions of the individual are met: does not reside in any other state for more than 183 days; is not a tax resident of other states; resides in Cyprus for more than 60 days; has economic interests (business, housing) in Cyprus.

-Lithuania Permanent residence during the tax period in this European country.
-Having personal, social or economic interests in Lithuania.
-Staying in Lithuania for a period or periods totalling 183 days or more during the tax period.
-Staying in Lithuania for a period or periods totalling 280 days or more in consecutive tax periods, provided that the stay during the period or periods totalled 90 days or more in any of such tax periods.
-Any natural person who is a Lithuanian citizen but does not meet the above criteria, who receives remuneration under a labour contract or a contract substantially corresponding to a labour contract, or whose expenses for residence in another country are covered from the state or municipal budget of Lithuania.
+Lithuania Please confirm whether the person concerned lived in this European country during the period indicated for taxation purposes, showing personal, social, or economic interests in Lithuania.
+The person has spent at least 183 days in Lithuania during the tax period.
+A person who has stayed in Lithuania for a period or periods that, when put together, amounts to more than 280 days in consecutive tax periods if the period of such stay totaled 90 days or more in any such tax period.
+Any natural person who is a Lithuanian citizen but does not correspond to the criteria stated above and who is paid under a labor contract or a contract which under its content corresponds to a labor contract, or whose expenses of residence abroad are covered from the State or municipal budget of the Republic of Lithuania.

 Liechtenstein Possession of a residence permit.
 Staying in the territory of the country for more than 6 months continuously, excluding short breaks.